sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (17s)

-> "I built an Interview Copilot to demo this.
-Let me show you.
+> *(Demo starts — speak with energy)*
 >
-> I'm Sigrid, DevRel.
-Call with FinBot, a fintech startup.
+> "Let me show you this in action.
+I built an Interview Copilot.
 >
-> Prep Agent attached baseline skills from the customer brief.
-Router handles everything dynamic.
+> I'm Sigrid, DevRel at Anthropic.
+I'm about to start a call with FinBot — a fintech startup, Series B, 6 months into using our API.
 >
-> `memory_playbook` is available — our implementation guide for the Memory feature.
-Memory is a platform feature.
-I'm showing how we package our enablement guidance as a skill, so reps can apply it correctly."
+> Watch what happens: Prep Agent already analyzed their brief and attached baseline skills — `context_editing_guide`, `fintech_patterns`.
+>
+> See `memory_playbook` in Available?
+That's *not* the Memory feature — it's our team's **implementation guide** for that feature.
+The playbook for enabling it correctly.
+Router will attach it if the conversation needs it."

 ---